Charge, spin, and heat shot noises in the absence of average currents: Conditions on bounds at zero and finite frequencies: Finite-frequency noise in the absence of currents

 \subsection{Scattering approach to finite-frequency noise}

 Here, we present analytical results for the autocorrelation charge shot noise in contact $\alpha=\text{L}$ at finite frequency, $\omega$.
-In the limit of $\omega\to 0$, this yields the expressions of Eq.~\eqref{eq:noise-general}, which are at the basis of the analyses of Secs.~\ref{sec:constant-transmission} and \ref{sec:shot-thermal-noise}.
-At finite frequency, the noise can be decomposed into an absorption [$S^{X,-}(\omega)$] and an emission [$S^{X,+}(\omega)$] contribution, which are associated with the absorption and emission of an energy quantum $\hbar\omega$, respectively.
-The symmetrized noise of Eq.~\eqref{eq:Noise_def} is simply the sum of absorption and emission contributions, namely $S^X(\omega)= S^{X,-}(\omega)+S^{X,+}(\omega)$.
+In the limit of $\omega\to 0$, this yields the expressions in Eq.~\eqref{eq:noise-general}, which were the basis of the analyses of Secs.~\ref{sec:constant-transmission} and \ref{sec:shot-thermal-noise}.
+At finite frequency, the total noise can be decomposed into an absorption [$S^{X,-}(\omega)$] and an emission [$S^{X,+}(\omega)$] contribution, which are associated with the absorption and emission of an energy quantum $\hbar\omega$, respectively.
+The symmetrized noise in Eq.~\eqref{eq:Noise_def} is simply the sum of absorption and emission contributions, namely $S^X(\omega)= S^{X,-}(\omega)+S^{X,+}(\omega)$~{\cite{BlanterButtikerPhysRep00,Moskalets2011Sep}}.
 However, it is generally possible to consider and measure nonsymmetric combinations of absorption and emission noise~\cite{Lesovik1997Feb, Glattli2009Jun}.

-To be able to compare our results to the previous sections, we divide both contributions into two expressions: the shot-noise expression of interest, yielding Eq.~(\ref{eq:shot-general}) in the limit $\omega\to 0$ and the remaining terms that are not directly related to a nonequilibrium partitioning noise.
-For the shot noise contribution of the absorption noise, this gives
+To be able to compare our results to the previous sections, we divide both contributions into two expressions: the shot-noise expression of interest, yielding Eq.~\eqref{eq:shot-general} in the limit $\omega\to 0$ and the remaining terms that are not directly related to a nonequilibrium partitioning noise.
+This division is not unique, cf. for instance Ref.~\cite{Hubler2022Oct}.
+In our case, we define the shot noise contribution of the absorption noise as

-and the emission shot noise is given by $\Ssh[I,+](\omega)=\Ssh[I,-](-\omega)=\Ssh[I,-](\omega)$, due to the symmetric form of the shot noise.
-This symmetry also implies that the shot noise component does not depend on the reservoir in which the finite-frequency noise is measured, consistent with the role of the conductor as the source of partitioning currents coming from the two reservoirs.
+and the emission shot noise is given by $\Ssh[I,+](\omega)=\Ssh[I,-](-\omega)$.
+The symmetric form of Eq.~\eqref{eq:shot-finite-freq} with respect to the exchange $\R\leftrightarrow\L$ implies that the shot noise component does not depend on the reservoir in which the finite-frequency noise is measured, consistent with the role of the conductor as the source of partitioning currents coming from the two reservoirs.

 The remaining terms, which become $\Sth(0)$ in the limit $\omega \to 0$, are given by $\Sr[I](\omega)=\Sr[I,-](\omega)+\Sr[I,+](\omega)$ with